Diagnose user logon issues

 The User Details view > Session Logon tab displays a comprehensive view of the session logon process.
 Use this data to troubleshoot user logon issues.

 Logon duration is measured only for initial connections to a desktop or app using HDX.
 This data does not include users trying to connect with Remote Desktop Protocol or reconnect from disconnected sessions.
 Specifically, logon duration is not measured when a user initially connects using a non-HDX protocol and reconnects using HDX.

-As users logon to Citrix Virtual Apps and Desktops, the Monitor Service tracks the phases of the logon process from the time the user connects from Citrix Receiver to the time when the desktop is ready to use.
+As users log on to Citrix Virtual Apps and Desktops, the Monitor Service tracks the phases of the logon process.
+The phases begin from the time the user connects from Citrix Workspace app to the time when the app or desktop is ready to use.

-The large number on the left is the total logon time and is calculated by combining the time spent establishing the connection and obtaining a desktop from the Delivery Controller with the time spent to authenticate and logon to a virtual desktop.
-The duration information is presented in seconds (or fractions of seconds) in the local time of the Administrator’s web browser.
+The Session Logon tab contains the Logon Duration phases chart with the various logon phases plotted.
+The Logon Duration represents the time spent establishing the connection and obtaining an app or a desktop from Delivery Controller and the time spent to authenticate and log on to a virtual app or desktop.
+The duration information is presented in seconds (or fractions of seconds).

-Note: To see the logon duration data in Director in XenApp and XenDesktop Sites 7.15 and earlier, disable the GPO setting, Do not process the legacy run list.
+- For XenApp and XenDesktop sites 7.15 and earlier, disable the GPO setting, Do not process the legacy run list.

-- From the User Details view, troubleshoot the logon state using the Logon Duration panel.
+- From the User Details view > Session Logon tab, troubleshoot the logon state using the Logon Duration chart.

 - If the user is logging on, the view reflects the process of logging on.